Zeeman-activated Berry curvature magnetotransport from the bulk of non-magnetic metals with inversion symmetry

 where we introduced the group velocity $\bm v =\hbar^{-1} \bm \nabla_{\bm k}\epsilon_{\bm k}$.
 In the zero temperature limit $-\partial f_{eq} / \partial \epsilon_{\bm k} \approx \delta(\epsilon_F - \epsilon_{0\bm k})$, the zero-field conductivity corresponds to the usual Drude term $\sigma_{ii}(0)=e^2 \tau k_F^3 / (3 m^{\star} \pi^2)$.
 At finite ${\bm B}$, there are two field-induced corrections to the conductivity that must be taken into account.
 The first correction is due to the Zeeman-induced correction to the carrier group velocity whereas the second one is due to Zeeman-activated BC.
 Crucially, while the former is proportional to the Zeeman coupling strength (via the Bohr magneton $\mu_B$) the latter can only depend on the ratio between orbital-dependent effective Land\'e $g$-factors, and will thus yield the largest correction to the conductivity.
 Additionally, all corrections linear in magnetic fields vanish in agreement with the Onsager's relation $\sigma(\bm B)=\sigma(-\bm B)$.
 The leading correction to the Drude conductivity [see the Supplemental Material] can be finally written as

 where $v_{x,z}^0$ and $\epsilon_{0 {\bf k}}$ indicate the bare group velocities and the band energy in the absence of the generalized Zeeman coupling.
 In deriving the equation above, we also used that the contributions of the two conduction bands sum up due to the fact that only bilinears of the (opposite in sign) BC components appear.
-Eq.~\ref{Eq:MCBY} is the main result of this study: it provides the expression for a magnetic field-induced increase of conductivity in a spin-orbit coupled material with a centrosymmetric cubic crystalline arrangement.
-The ensuing NLMR $ \Delta \rho_{yy}(B_y)/\rho(0) \simeq - \Delta \sigma_{yy}(B_y)/\sigma(0) $ is independent of the relaxation time and thus is intrinsic.
+Eq.~\ref{Eq:MCBY} is the second main result of this study: it provides the expression for a magnetic field-induced increase of conductivity in a spin-orbit coupled material with a centrosymmetric cubic crystalline arrangement.
+The ensuing NLMR $ \Delta \rho_{yy}(B_y)/\rho(0) \simeq - \Delta \sigma_{yy}(B_y)/\sigma(0) $ grows quadratically with the externally applied magnetic field strength [see Fig.~\ref{fig:magnetoresistance}] while being independent of the relaxation time and thus intrinsic.